Skip to main content

 Practice: Pilates classes incorporate more strength and resistance training.
 While yoga classes certainly strengthen and tone your body, the focus and goals of the practice encompass much more.
 Some yoga classes are dedicated solely to relaxation and finding your connection to your breath.

-Why You’ll Love Pilates
+Why You’ll Love BodyWorks

-• A full-body workout
+A challenging, mindful workout

 What to Expect